acsone/alfodoo/doc/index.rst

 *************

 * Easy to create Alfresco space folders for any Odoo business object
 * Drag&Drop of content (office document, image, mail, ….) in Alfresco from Odoo.
-Your content is immediately ranked in the right location
+Your content is immediately filed in the right location
 * Update your document (versioning) without leaving  Odoo
 * Easy content preview and browsing (PDF, Image, Media preview)
 * Easy connector configuration – Everything can be done directly from the Odoo interface